eilmadc/app-catastro/README.md

 # app-catastro
-Project coded in Ionic with Angular.
+Project coded in Ionic with Angular and Typescript.